 He is actively at work seeking to straighten that which has been bent.
-We can take the high road and choose to seek to do His will.
+Children of the King can take the high road and choose to strive to do His will.
 The rest is up to Him.

 Proverbs 3:6 Seek his will in all you do, and he will show you which path to take.

-When we see things as the Father sees things, we are then capable of properly responding to Him.
+When we see things as the Father sees things, we can properly respond to Him.
 This is the Father’s intended outcome for our lives, and He will faithfully work to bring it to pass.